mowday/4DV119-AppliedIOT/README.md

 ### Objectives

 I work in Educational Technology and wanted to dig into IOT and it's applicancy.
 The impact the working environment has on everyone, including students, is well known.
-Having IOT units inside the classrooms would allow to track the impact it has, and how the rooms are actually fitted for the numebr of students across all days.
+Having IOT units inside the classrooms would allow tracking the impact it has, and how the rooms are actually fitted for the number of students across all days.
 This can then be overlayed with other information, like performance, grades, schedules etc. to get an even bigger impact of the data.

-Since this all about learning quickly I gave chosen tools that gets me to the end goal quickly, and perhaps not the best choices for a production grade product.
+Since this all about learning quickly I have chosen tools that gets me to the end goal quickly, and perhaps not the best choices for a production grade product.

 ### Material